aliabbas299792/opengl_and_games/quick goals for project.md

 - added social tab panel
 - newest build of TGUI was needed for right click behaviour, and i forgot to put the DLLs in the x64 folder too, which is necessary
 - you can left click on the listed room/guild things and you will be switched to that one accordingly, and the chat box on the main screen will switch to the currently selected one too
+- auto updater
+- automatically looks at old checksum, compares with remote checksum to download new files
+- removes files which are supposedly outdated/don't exist in the remote checksum, and checks they exist before doing so to prevent errors
+- connect to database
+- make it load 50 messages at first
+- fix the button scaling, so like 0.7 for everything

 # Abandoned Goals